FAQs for Landlords & Property Managers

 Will my rental property need upgrading?

-All rentals will require adequate ceiling and underfloor insulation, as long as they are accessible, i.e. flat skillion roofs with no access or under floors with no crawl space are currently exempt.
+All rentals are require adequate ceiling and underfloor insulation, as long as they are accessible, i.e. flat skillion roofs with no access or under floors with no crawl space are currently exempt.
 If your rental was built before 1977 and is still in its original state, it most likely won’t have any insulation installed.
 Homes built after 1977 may require an insulation top-up to bring the performance levels up to modern standards.
 Insulation must also be in good condition, otherwise it will need repairing or replacing.

 How much insulation will I need?